-- a) Establish general criteria to ensure structural and operational unity of action in the Prosecution Service. - b) Advise the General Prosecutor wherever requested to do so. - c) Report on nominations for appointment to Service positions. - d) Draft reports on promotions for public prosecutors. - e) Rule on disciplinary proceedings and merits where competent to do so, and identify the possible conflicts of interest referred to in this Statute. - f) Rule on appeals challenging disciplinary resolutions authored by any of the Service's Chief Prosecutors. - g) Recommend suitable reforms in professional prosecution and practice thereof. - h) Be informed of the Prosecution Inspection Bureau's yearly plans. - i) Be informed of and report on the plans for prosecutor training and selection. - j) Report on bills or draft regulations affecting the Service's structure, organisation or duties.
-The Prosecution Council must issue such reports within thirty business days or, when the referral order specifies that the report is urgent, within fifteen business days. - k) Submit any pertinent requests relating to its competence to the General Prosecutor. - I) Appoint by absolute majority the person in charge of the Data Protection Supervision and Control Unit.
+a) Establish general criteria to ensure structural and operational uniformity in the Prosecution Service.

+b) Advise the Prosecutor General wherever requested to do so.

+c) Report on nominations for appointment to Service positions.

+d) Draft reports on promotions for professional prosecutors.

+e) Rule on disciplinary proceedings and merits where competent to do so, and identify the possible conflicts of interest referred to in this Statute.

+f) Rule on appeals challenging disciplinary resolutions authored by any of the Service's Chief Prosecutors.

+g) Recommend suitable reforms in professional prosecution and practice thereof.

+h) Be informed of the Prosecution Inspection Bureau's yearly plans.

+i) Be informed of and report on the plans for prosecutor training and selection.

+j) Report on bills or draft regulations affecting the Service's structure, organisation or duties.
+The Prosecution Council must issue such reports within thirty business days or, when the referral order specifies that the report is urgent, within fifteen business days.

+k) Submit any pertinent requests relating to its competence to the Prosecutor General.

-The Prosecution Council will have an Equality Commission, whose membership will be determined in the legislation governing Council constitution and operation, to study improvements in the equality parameters among public prosecutors.
+The Prosecution Council will have an Equality Commission, whose membership will be determined in the legislation governing Council constitution and operation, to study improvements in the equality parameters among professional prosecutors.

-The Board of High Prosecutors will be chaired by the General Prosecutor.
+The Board of High Prosecutors will be chaired by the Prosecutor General.
 Its membership will be the Deputy Chief Prosecutor of the Supreme Court and the High Prosecutors.
 The Chief Prosecutor of the Technical Secretariat will act as Secretary.

-The Board assists the General Prosecutor in both doctrinal and technical matters to establish uniform criteria on legal interpretation and proceedings, query resolution, drafting of reports and circulars and preparation of drafts and reports to be submitted to the government.
-It will also address any other matters of a similar nature that the General Prosecutor may refer to it for review and study, and intervene as required pursuant to Article twenty-five of this Statute.
+The Board assists the Prosecutor General in both doctrinal and technical matters to establish uniform criteria on legal interpretation and proceedings, query resolution, drafting of reports and circulars and preparation of drafts and reports to be submitted to the government.
+It will also address any other matters of a similar nature that the Prosecutor General may refer to it for review and study, and intervene as required pursuant to Article twenty-five of this Statute.

-The General Prosecutor will chair the Board of Chief Regional Prosecutors, whose other members will be the Deputy Chief Prosecutor of the Supreme Court, the aforementioned Chief Prosecutors and the Chief Prosecutor of the Technical Secretariat, who will act as secretary.
+The Prosecutor General will chair the Board of Chief Regional Prosecutors, whose other members will be the Deputy Chief Prosecutor of the Supreme Court, the aforementioned Chief Prosecutors and the Chief Prosecutor of the Technical Secretariat, who will act as Secretary.
 Its duty will be to ensure the coordinated operation of the Prosecutor's Offices in accordance with uniform criteria nation-wide, without prejudice to the competencies attributed to the Prosecution Council hereunder.